menghaoyu2002/interpoll/README.md

 - add better security (don't put jwt in sessionStorage)
 - JWTs expire when page is closed, this can be quite annoying since opening a link in a new tab can log you out.
 Should use cookies for JWTs instead
 - There is a bit of delay on delete operations, which results in a unsatisfactory user experience.
+- deleting a comment sometimes requires the user to click the delete button twice.

 # Installation and Setup